Lower and upper bounds for the explosion times of a system of semilinear SPDEs: Introduction

 with the Dirichlet boundary condition, where $\alpha>0$ is a constant, explodes in finite time for all non-negative initial data $u(0,x)\in L^2(D)$ satisfying $\int_Du(0,x)\psi(x)dx>\lambda^{\frac{1}{\alpha}}$, $\lambda$ being the first eigenvalue of the Laplacian on $D$ and $\psi$, the corresponding normalized eigenfunction with $\|\psi\|_{L^1}=1$.
 After the basic papers by Kaplan \cite{kaplan} and Fujita \cite{fuji1966, Fuji1968}, many researchers have developed new ideas for blow-up of solutions and investigated the blow-up phenomena to a more general class of nonlinear partial differential equations (PDEs), which develops singularities in finite time.
 In particular, by adopting different methods, the problem of existence of blow-up solutions in a finite time and estimating lower and upper bounds for blow-up times have been addressed by many researchers including but not limited to \cite{liao,sha2019,sat2019,sat2021}, etc.

-In contrast to the deterministic case, a very little results (blow-up phenomena) are known for SPDEs due to some perplexity in stochastic analysis and so one can try to resolve such questions for at least a few special cases, see \cite{doz2014,li,wang}, etc. Using the well-known Yor formula (cf. \cite{Fenman1997,yor1992,yor2001}), Dozzi \cite{doz2010} derived lower and upper bounds for the blow-up times to a system of semilinear SPDEs.
+In contrast to the deterministic case, very few results (blow-up phenomena) are known for SPDEs due to some complexity in stochastic analysis and so one can try to resolve such questions for at least a few special cases, see \cite{doz2014,li,wang}, etc. Using the well-known Yor formula (cf.\cite{Fenman1997,yor1992,yor2001}), Dozzi and L\'{o}pez-Mimbela \cite{doz2010} derived lower and upper bounds for the finite-time blow-up of positive solutions of a semilinear SPDE.
 Chow and Liu \cite{chow2012} proved that the semi-linear stochastic functional parabolic equations of retarded type explodes in finite time in $L^{p}$-norm.
-Kolkovska \cite{car2013} estimated the lower and upper bounds for the explosion time of a semilinear heat equation on a bounded domain.
-Dozzi \cite{doz2013} obtained the lower and upper bounds for the blow-up times to a system of semilinear SPDEs of the form:
+Kolkovska and L\'{o}pez-Mimbela \cite{car2013} estimated the lower and upper bounds for the blow-up time of a semilinear heat equation on a bounded domain.
+Dozzi, Kolkovska and L\'{o}pez-Mimbela \cite{doz2013} obtained the lower and upper bounds for the blow-up times to a system of semilinear SPDEs of the form: